 To encourage efficient energy use by town officials, households, and businesses.

 Increase Task Force Membership and Participation.

-Our cumulative work earned the Town of North Haven $30,000 in EnergizeCT Bright Idea grants which we have used to offer 300 free HES home energy assessments to North Haven residents
+Our cumulative work earned the Town of North Haven $30,000 in EnergizeCT Bright Idea grants which we have used to offer 300 free HES home energy assessments to North Haven residents in 2017.

 The Town was awarded a Clean Communities grant from the CT Green Bank which has been used to install an Electric Vehicle charger in the Recreation Department parking lot.

-The task force is working with the CT DEEP and Project Green students on an anti-idling campaign to encourage North Haven residents to obey the state anti-idling law – to save energy and improve air quality.
+For several years, our Task Force has collaborated with Project Green, a student environmental group at NH High School, offering support and advice for student projects.
+We worked with the CT DEEP and Project Green students on an anti-idling campaign to encourage North Haven residents to obey the state anti-idling law – to save energy and improve air quality.

-Other Town accomplishments supported by the Task Force include
+Other Town accomplishments supported by the Task Force include:

 Installation of a gas-fired, co-generation system to the town pool.
 It produces electricity and uses the waste heat to heat the pool and showers.

 The present members of the North Haven Clean Energy Task Force are: